wanghh2000/MobileFaceNet-Keras/README.md

 The GPU memory is not enough for mini-batch size 512 (as did in the original paper) for training on a Nvidia 2080 Ti, thus I have to downsize it to 128 to fit in the memory.

 ## 3. Improvement for training step in progress.

+## Notifications
+The Keras API (TensorFlow backend), I think, has a wrong implementation of PReLU layer (keras.layers.PReLU as well as tensorflow.keras.layers.PReLU), which made my model 15 Mb (much larger than the original one -- 5 Mb) before.
+So now I implement my own PReLU layer for MobileFaceNet.

 ## References
 (1) Original paper of MobileFaceNet: [MobileFaceNet](https://arxiv.org/abs/1804.07573)